 - 4.6 There are a number of factors relating to the local area that operators will need to consider which is independent of who the operator believes is their target market.
-A few examples of these factors are listed below: - The types of premises and their operation in the local area surrounding these premises. - The footfall in the local area is it a family orientated area popular with children and young people. - Hospitals, mental health or gambling care providers. - Hostels and support services for vulnerable persons.

-4.7 The local area will be different depending on the premises and the size of its operation.
-For example a casino may have a wider catchment area than a neighbourhood betting shop as the casino attracts customers from further afield.
+A few examples of these factors are listed below: - The types of premises and their operation in the local area surrounding these premises. - The footfall in the local area, for example, does it predominately comprise residents, workers or visitors, is it a family orientated area, popular with children and young people. - Transport links and parking facilities. - Educational facilities. - Community centres. - Hospitals, mental health or gambling care providers. - Homeless or rough sleeper shelters, hostels and support services. - The ethnicity, age, economic makeup of the local community. - 4.7 The local area will be different depending on the premises and the size of its operation.
+For example, a casino may have a wider catchment area than a neighbourhood betting shop as the casino attracts customers from further afield.